LGBT Equality Index in Asia

 The LGBT public opinion index measures the public attitudes towards LGBT people using surveys and polls from reputable organizations.
 This index is scored based on averaging the results of all surveys in a given region.
 Generally, the value averaged is usually the most “equal” response in the poll.
 For example, if a poll asked “Do you support same-sex marriage?” and 56% of people said “yes”, the value “56” would be used.
 In some cases, a survey may be weighted less if the survey is very specific or includes a specific group of people (such as Christians) and might not be a full representation of the overall attitudes of the region.

 Note that public opinion data is not available in every region.
 In these cases, the Equality Index will only be a representation of the legal rights of LGBT people in the region.
-In some regions with no recent public opinion data, older data is used to score the region.
+Additionally, some regions have no recent public opinion data available, so older data is used to score the region.

 Notes